kkew3/care/README.md

 Mechanism
 ---------

-1. Determine archive type using `file $filename` utility.
+1. Determine archive type using Python `magic` module.
-2. If it's a ZIP archive, use `zip -l $filename` to get its content; if TAR archive, use `tar tf $filename` to get its content; if GZIP-compressed TAR archive, use `tar tzf $filename` to get its content.
+2. If it's a ZIP archive, use Python `zipfile` package to get its content; if TAR archive, use Python `tarfile` package to get its content; if GZIP-compressed TAR archive, use Python `tarfile` package to get its content.
 3. Parse the content list and count the root entities.